aaronkw/MetaSRA-pipeline/disbatch/README.md

 This directory includes the tools that enable users to use [disBatch](https://github.com/flatironinstitute/disBatch), which is designed to submit a large number of tasks to Slurm.
 In this case, we need to run `run_pipeline.py` for each input file.

-#First, we generate a disBatch taskfile by executing
+# First, we generate a disBatch taskfile

+Execute

 `python createDisBTasks.py`

+to generate disBatch taskfile `disB_tasks_all` under the current directory.

 You may modify `INPUT_DIR` and `TASKOUT_DIR` inside `createDisBTasks.py`, where are the input and output directories of `run_pipeline.py` in your environment.

-The taskfile `disB_tasks_all` is generated under the current directory.
+In taskfile `disB_tasks_all`,
-Each line in the file is corresponding to a [Slurm](https://slurm.schedmd.com/documentation.html) task.
+each line is corresponding to a [Slurm](https://slurm.schedmd.com/documentation.html) task.
 We have a line for each non-empty data file under directory `INPUT_DIR`.
 Each line is a command executing `disB_run.sh` such as,